sykde/inviscid-flow-matlab/README.md

 Reads a list of points from a file and assigns them to a variable.
 The variable contains an array of size [2, N], where N is the count of points in the file.
 By default this function is unused.
 However, should the user desire to calculate the airflow around an object other than a NACA 4-digit airfoil, they should use this function instead of the default one.

 ### createairfoilgeometry.m
-Returns 2 vectors with the coordinates of the desired amount of points that comprise the boundary of a NACA 4-digit airfoil.
-The coordinates of the points on the X-axis follow a cosine spacing for better accuracy of the calculations near the leading and trailing edges of the airfoil.
+Returns 2 matrices with the X and Y coordinates (respectively) of points on the boundary of a NACA 4-digit airfoil.
+Cosine spacing was used for accuracy.
 By default the NACA 3313 airfoil is created.
 Users may change the input arguments of this function at will.

     Usage: To create a NACA 2412 airfoil with a chord length of 1 which is described by 50 points on each side, the command should be used as following: